 Consent is an expression of a patient's autonomy and right to choose what treatment is best for them.
-It is most important to remember that this is not always the treatment that doctors think is best.
+It's important to remember that this is not always the treatment doctors think is best.

 For consent to be valid, three conditions must be met:

-Consent is a process and not a one off event.
-It involves dialogue, plus supplementary information plus completion of consent form.
+Consent is a process and not a one-off event.
+It involves dialogue, plus supplementary information and the completion of a consent form.

 Information

-The courts define 'material risk' as a risk to which a reasonable person in the patient's positon would attach significance2.
+The courts define 'material risk' as a risk to which a reasonable person in the patient's position would attach significance2.

 Voluntariness